A-Yologlu/A-Yologlu/README.md

 ## 🌱 What I’m working on right now
 - Learning C++.
-- Learning about Computer Networking.
+- Learning about computer networking.
+- Studying software engineering techniques.
 - Learning about Git & GitHub.
 - Experimenting with Linux (Ubuntu dualboot).